We really enjoyed Curacao snorkeling. There are some great spots with healthy reefs and good spots from gorgeous beaches.

 We have visited in April and October.
 We definitely had more trouble with wind in April than October.
 We also had a bit of rain in both months, and the mosquitoes to go with them.
 That said, we got in the water as much as we wanted to in April and October.
 It is hard to recommend a certain time of year.
 Mother nature will do what she wants and you just have to plan around it in the moment.

 Curacao is located in the southeastern Caribbean between Aruba and Bonaire just north of Venezuela.
 Flights from Holland are common but flights from North American cities are more limited.
 This page on the Curacao airport website lists the airlines serving the airport and what cities they connect with.

 If your goal is to snorkel all or most of the spots on the island, you will need to rent a car.
 It is easy on the island with many major companies to choose from.

-You have many options for accommodations on Curacao: resorts, hotels, Bed & Breakfasts and apartments.
+You have many options for accommodations on Curacao: resorts, hotels, Bed & Breakfasts, and vacation rentals.
 Read our Curacao accommodations page for help choosing.